emqx/emqx-docs/en_US/modules/hot_confs.md

 # Hot configuration

-After the hot configuration is enabled, EMQ X will copy a configuration copy from the configuration file, and all configurations that can be modified on the Dashboard will be persisted to the disk.
+After the hot configuration is enabled, EMQX will copy a configuration copy from the configuration file, and all configurations that can be modified on the Dashboard will be persisted to the disk.
 If modifying the configuration file will overwrite the hot configuration, please use it with caution.

 ## Create module

-Open [EMQ X Dashboard](http://127.0.0.1:18083/#/modules) and click on the "Modules" tab on the left:
+Open [EMQX Dashboard](http://127.0.0.1:18083/#/modules) and click on the "Modules" tab on the left:

 ![image-20200927213049265](./assets/modules.png)